Select Page

 3.1 Holocaust Memorial

-The Holocaust Memorial, officially known as the “Memorial to the Murdered Jews of Europe,” is a striking field of 2,711 concrete slabs that represents the mass extermination of Jews during the Third Reich.
-Take a quiet walk through the memorial to pay your respects.
+The actual name: the “Memorial to the Murdered Jews of Europe” (or Holocaust Memorial), is a large field of 2,711 concrete slabs that represents the mass extermination of Jews during the Third Reich.
+Go and pay your respects through the memorial with a quiet walk.

 3.2 The Jewish Museum

-Dedicated to Jewish history and culture, the Jewish Museum Berlin also covers the Holocaust.
-It offers an emotional journey through exhibitions, personal stories, and thought-provoking installations.
+The Jewish Museum Berlin is dedicated to Jewish history and culture and the Holocaust.
+It takes you on an emotional journey through exhibitions and personal stories, and thought provoking installations.

 4. Documentation Centers

-Learn about the individuals and groups who risked their lives to resist the Nazi regime at the German Resistance Memorial Center.
-Discover their stories, view historical artifacts, and gain valuable insights into the resistance movement.
+Find out more about the people and organisations that risked their lives in order to resist the Nazi regime at the German Resistance Memorial Center.
+Learn their stories, see historical artefacts and find valuable insights into the resistance movement.

-Explore the history of forced laborers under the Nazi regime.
-The Museum at the Nazi Forced Labour Documentation Center provides a comprehensive overview of the exploitation and suffering endured by millions during this dark era.
+Study the Nazi regime’s history of forced laborers.
+At the Museum at the Nazi Forced Labour Documentation Center, there unfolds an overview of the exploitation and the suffering of millions of people during this black period.

 5. Conclusion